cockroachdb/docs/src/current/v21.1/performance.md

 TPC-C provides the most realistic and objective measure for OLTP performance at various scale factors, and CockroachDB can process **1.68M tpmC with 140,000 warehouses, resulting in an efficiency score of 95%.** As shown in the chart below, this is a 40% improvement over the results from CockroachDB 19.2.

-For a refresher on what exactly TPC-C is and how it is measured, see [Benchmarks used](#benchmarks-used) below.
+For a refresher on what exactly TPC-C is and how it is measured, see [Benchmark details](#benchmark-details) below.

 CockroachDB achieves this performance in [`SERIALIZABLE` isolation](demo-serializable.html), the strongest isolation level in the SQL standard.